tasmota/docs/MQTT.md

 - `stat` - reports back status or configuration message
 - `tele` - reports telemetry info at specified intervals

-> **Guidance from Theo**:
+> [!TIP]
-> To solve possible MQTT topic loops it is strongly suggested that you use the ``%prefix%`` token in all of your FullTopics.
+> To solve possible MQTT topic loops it is strongly suggested that you use the `%prefix%` token in all of your FullTopics.
 It may work without `%prefix%` as some validation are implemented forcing the use of a prefix in commands sent to the device.
 Status and telemetry do not need a prefix.

-The use of the ``%topic%`` token is also mandatory in case you want to use [`ButtonTopic`](commands#buttontopic) and/or [`SwitchTopic`](commands#switchtopic).
+The use of the `%topic%` token is also mandatory in case you want to use [`ButtonTopic`](commands#buttontopic) and/or [`SwitchTopic`](commands#switchtopic).
 It also provides for grouptopic and fallback topic functionality.

 Recommendation: **Use `%prefix%` and `%topic%` tokens at all time within your FullTopic definition!**